flodlan/Lab-Wiki/documents/update_wiki.md

 ---
 layout: default
 title: where to get tasty lunch around the DCCN?
-rank: 1
+nav_order: 1
+parent: ???
+grand_parent: ???
 ---
 ```

+{: .note}
-_Note:_ only add the rank section if you want the page to be displayed as one of the options on the wiki's index.
+> Only add the nav_order section if you want the page to be displayed as one of the options on the wiki's index.
+Add a parent if you want it to be part of an already existing tab, add the grandparent if you want it to be part of a tab inside a tab

 6. Add the information you want and then click on the _commit changes_ green button on the top right (this saves the changes you did on your local fork of the repository)